Contact Tracing 101

 - Discussions with health department staff are confidential.
 This means that your personal and medical information will be kept private and only shared with those who need to know.

 - As an employer, Baltimore City also conducts contact tracing specifically for city employees who may have been exposed to COVID while at work, provided those who are COVID positive notify their supervisor and HR per city protocols.
-City employees who are identified as a close contact by a co-worker will be notified, and provided instructions on when to get tested, where they can get tested, and if and how long to quarantine.
+City employees who are identified as close contact by a co-worker will be notified, and provided instructions on when to get tested, where they can get tested, and if and how long to quarantine.

 What Should I Do If I Have COVID-19?